 - What are the challenges you expect to encounter with your plan?

-- If your plan does not eliminate your challenge, what is your contingency plan that will allow you to shift gears to readdress these challenges.
+- If your plan does not eliminate your challenge, what is the contingency plan that will allow you to shift gears to readdress these challenges?

-Timeline: This allows you to understand what are timelines to implement your solution.
+This allows you to understand are timelines to implement your solution.
 If the prospect aims to buy it now and use it later then they should be moved down the line.

 - When will you begin to implement this solution?